-The new law became effective from 1 July 2018 for substantial employers (employ 20 or more employees).
-The Government passed legislation on 12 February 2019 requiring small employers (19 employees or less) to be STP compliant by 1 July 2019.
+Yes.
+Initially the law became effective from 1 July 2018 for substantial employers (employ 20 or more employees).
+From 1 July 2019, the new law will require small employers (19 employees or less) to also implement STP enabled software.

 Penalties may be imposed on employers who do not receive an approved extension from the ATO and who remain non-compliant after 1 July 2019.

-Employers should ensure your payroll is STP compliant or move to a payroll provider that will be STP compliant by 1 July 2019.
-By 1 July 2019, STP enabled software will need to be in operation.
+Ensure your payroll is STP compliant or move to a payroll provider that will be STP compliant by 1 July 2019.
+We can help by:

-- Manage the setup, migration and implementation to Single Touch Payroll (STP) enabled payroll software.
+- Managing the setup, migration and implementation to STP enabled payroll software

-- Consult on best practise methods for STP that will reduce your compliance costs and streamline the payroll function.
+- Consulting on best practise methods for STP that will reduce your compliance costs and streamline the payroll function

 - Assist with a deferral application to the ATO.